A beginner’s guide to: Katharine Birbalsingh

-Responding to the criticism of her school's methods following the 'lunch isolation' incident, Birbalsingh argued that her school has made real improvements to the lives of its pupils, claiming that some of Michaela's pupils 'make up to five years reading progress in one year', and that 75 per cent of its Key Stage Three pupils achieved C grades on a recent GCSE maths exam paper, despite not having known their times tables when they started at the school two years before.
+Responding to the criticism of her school's methods following a 'lunch isolation' incident – where a pupil was told he would be given just a sandwich and a piece of fruit to eat alone because his parents hadn't paid the termly dinner fee – Birbalsingh argued that her school has made real improvements to the lives of its pupils, claiming that some of Michaela's pupils 'make up to five years reading progress in one year', and that 75 per cent of its Key Stage 3 pupils achieved C grades on a recent GCSE maths exam paper, despite not having known their times tables when they started at the school two years before.

 'We set up Michaela School in 2014 because we were sick of the lazy and bigoted assumption that children from poor families would only ever get a poor education and that they would never achieve as well as young people born into richer families.'

 What others say:

 Birbalsingh has become a Marmite character within education: she was praised as a 'superhead' by former education secretary Michael Gove, who she likewise called an 'inspiration'.
 But others have criticised her uncompromising approach to education.
 Melissa Benn in particular was critical of both Birbalsingh and Gove for portraying state education in an unfavourable light in order to drive their own political agenda.

 Birbalsingh's most recent book 'Michaela: The Power of Culture' was published in June 2020 as a follow-up to Battle Hymn of the Tiger Teachers and delves into what it is that makes the Michaela School 'trailblazing'.

 Time for an update.
 Michaela just got nothing less than spectacular GCSE results.
 They would be spectacular for a normal public school, let alone one in Wembley Park, and have a more justified case for being in the article lede than the older and less important dinner fee expulsion.